 The standard 16:9 ratio screen comes with a moderate 300nits brightness and 60hz refresh rate.
-This IPS panel has a 1200:1 contrast ratio, delivers vivid and crisp images.
+This IPS panel has a 1200:1 contrast ratio and delivers vivid and crisp images.
 An 8bit+FRC processor is at the heart of the color processing unit and provides 1.07b colors.
 The screen has an anti-glare coating to prevent reflections from the outside.

 Vibe integrated powerful 2x 10w speakers into the system.
 The available connectivity options are HDMI IN/OUT, 3.5mm Audio I/O, USB ports, Wi-Fi, and RJ45 Ethernet connection.
 There is no integrated webcam on the package but supports a range of third-party webcam models.